Particle-Hole Transformation in Strongly-Doped Iron-Based Superconductors: One-Electron/One-Hole Bands

-Application of the particle-hole transformation (\ref{spc}) yields a new half metal state depicted by the inset to Fig. \ref{no_hunds_rule}b, where the missing spin-$1/2$ moment in the third row represents a spin singlet.
-It is governed by the two-orbital $t$-$J$ model (\ref{tJ}) at electron doping above half-filling, with a new set of parameters (\ref{tJbar1}) $J_1^{\parallel} > 0$, $J_1^{\perp} = 0$, $t_1^{\parallel} = +2\, J_1^{\parallel}$, $t_1^{\perp}({\bm{\hat x}}) = +3\,J_1^{\parallel}$, $t_1^{\perp}({\bm{\hat y}}) = -3\,J_1^{\parallel}$, $t_2^{\parallel} = -J_1^{\parallel}$, and $t_2^{d\pm,d\mp} = 0$.
-As $t_1^{\parallel}\rightarrow 0$, Schwinger-boson-slave-fermion mean field theory for the half metal state predicts emergent {\it hole} excitations that disperse according to the dashed lines in Fig. \ref{no_hunds_rule}b.
-(See Supplemental Material and ref. \cite{jpr_16}.)
-Again, the mean-field results compare well with the exact ones, while Fig. \ref{31_qcp}b indicates that nesting of the electron bands with the emergent hole bands begins at the prior critical strength in Hund coupling.
+Application of the particle--hole transformation in Equation~(\ref{spc}) yields a new hidden half metal state depicted by the inset to Figure~\ref{no_hunds_rule}b, where the missing spin-1/2 moment in the third row represents a spin singlet (cf. ~the {\it true} half metal in Ref.~\cite{MLT}).
+By Equation~(\ref{tJbar1}), it is governed by the two-orbital $t$-$J$ model in Equation~(\ref{tJ}) at electron doping above half-filling, with Heisenberg coupling constants that coincide with the previous set for the hidden N\'eel state (Figure~\ref{spin_waves}c), and with hopping parameters $t_1^{\parallel} = +2\, J_1^{\parallel}$, $t_1^{\perp}({\bf{\hat x}}) = +3\,J_1^{\parallel}$, $t_1^{\perp}({\bf{\hat y}}) = -3\,J_1^{\parallel}$, $t_2^{\parallel} = -J_1^{\parallel}$, and $t_2^{d\pm,d\mp} = 0$.
+As $t_1^{\parallel}\rightarrow 0$, Schwinger-boson-slave-fermion mean field theory applied to the new model predicts circular electron Fermi surface pockets at cSDW wavenumbers similar to Figure~\ref{e_strctr}b.
+It also predicts emergent {\it hole} excitations that disperse according to the dashed lines in Figure~\ref{no_hunds_rule}b~\cite{jpr_17} (see also Figure~\ref{spectra}b).
+Again, the exact spectrum compares well to mean field theory.
+The first and second excited spin-1/2 states in Figure~\ref{no_hunds_rule}b that lie at momentum zero and $(\pi/a)({\bf{\hat x}}+{\bf{\hat y}})$ thereby correspond to a hole band plus its replica at lower energy, both buried below the Fermi level at zero 2D momentum in the two-iron folded Brillouin zone.
+Turning on Hund coupling pulls the first excited state at zero 2D momentum down in energy (cf. Figure~S2b in Supplementary Materials).
+The~previous prediction is consistent with reported evidence for such a replica band at the $\Gamma$ point from ARPES on FeSe/STO~\cite{lee_14}.